 The College will treat information shared by the family in confidence and it will be shared on a 'need to know' basis.

-The College will work with the family and the child to minimise the risk of the child not achieving their full potential.
+The College will work with the child, family and specialist organisations, to minimise the risk of the child not achieving their full potential.

 4. PREVENTING UNSUITABLE PEOPLE FROM WORKING WITH CHILDREN